jmcameron/MeshStat/README.txt

   explanation of these parameters in the file 'Sample-MeshStat.ini'.
   You may want to work this out with a smaller set of nodes before using a larger list of nodes.

-- WARNING: With more than a few nodes, avoid trying to move the windows while the nodes are being updated.
-It may not be responsive and lead to problems that may require restarting the programx.

-- You can get help from the program by running it on the command line like this:

-     MeshStat -h

 - If you're having trouble getting all four lines to display, follow this procedure: